 - Establishing a consistent routine to feeding your dog can be reassuring to unsettled or nervous dogs

 - Don’t let your dog “own” anything too possessively – if he likes playing with toys structure the play and include training on dropping and giving back items.
 Let him have them during play time and put them away after

 - Don’t let your dog get overly possessive about food or territorial about an area, if he shows a strong preference for one end of the sofa, make him sit the other side for a change

-- Ensure your dog is calm before you leave the house for a walk, he will behave better on the lead.
+- Ensure your dog is calm before you leave the house for a walk, he will behave more responsively if not over excited.
 If he’s dragging you out the door, he thinks he’s walking you!

 Training your Dog

 Here are some more general tips for training your dog.
 There is a vast array of different training techniques and methods out there all many of which vary greatly.
 Every dog is unique and what works well with one may not be effective with another.
 Do invest some time in reading up on training and consider trying out your local dog obedience classes:

 - Make training sessions short fun and frequent so neither of you get bored.